leontoeides/indicium/README.md

-# Indicium
+# Indicium Search

 A simple in-memory search for collections (Vec, HashMap, BTreeMap, etc) and key-value stores.
 Features autocompletion.

 There are many incredible search engines available for Rust.
 Many seem to require compiling a separate server binary.
-I wanted something simple, light weight, and that could conveniently search structs and collections.
+I wanted something simple, light weight, easy to use, and that could conveniently search structs and collections.
 So I have made `indicium`.

 # Quick Start Guide